Exhaustion of desire

 After having studied thoroughly this subject, I came closer to an understanding of how the mechanism of getting hooked to xxx images works, and therefore how to revert it.
 In this blog, I am going to share with you some of the results of my investigation regarding this addiction.
 I will also present to you some real stories and how the people affected managed to break, at least partially, their addiction to pornography.
 I deliberately changed the names.

-Instant relief vs. building authentic desir
+Instant relief vs. building authentic desire

 In the article I mentioned before, the author compares the exhaustion of Earth’s natural resources – the life on the outside, to the exploitation of our subjective resources – our inner life.
 The culprit of that state of affairs, according to them, is capitalism or whoever creates it.
 The constant need for growth (production) inherent to capitalism, is based not only on the actual demand but also, and perhaps mostly, on the inner desires of the people.
 Or to be more exact, on the manipulation of these desires.
 With the superfluous nature of modern lifestyle, we are flooded with products and services.
 Up to the point where we are fed up and we can take no more.